minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 the influence of wealthy donors @bonica[p.~1].

 But how do campaign donors influence politics?
-The prime example is the brothers David and Charles Koch, who are one of the most influential donors who have a multifaceted approach when it comes to their involvement in US politics.
+The prime example is the brothers David and Charles Koch, who are one of the most influential donors, and have a multifaceted approach when it comes to their involvement in US politics.
 On the one hand, they shape the mindset of the US population through organized groups, think tanks, and networks of other mega-donors with similar political and social